juliogomez/devops/README.md

 gcloud components install kubectl
 ```

-Before you can start working you will need to define a couple of parameters for `gcloud`: your *default project* and *compute zone* (you may see the available ones with `gcloud compute zones list`).
-Configuring this params help not having to specify them in every subsequent command.
+Before you can start working you will need to define a couple of parameters for `gcloud`: your *default project* and *compute zone* (you may see the available ones with `gcloud compute zones list` and where they are [here](https://cloud.google.com/about/locations)).
+Configuring this params helps not having to specify them in every subsequent command.

 ```shell
 gcloud config set project <your_project_id>